 Date: The one day class is scheduled on Saturday, March 16th, 2019 from 10:00-4:00.
 The class location is the James City County Library at 7770 Croaker Road, Williamsburg, Virginia.
 We are in the Kitzinger Community Room.

 Registration: To sign up for the class, utilize the PayPal button to the lower right side of the page (make sure to include your email contact on the bottom).
 Once payment is received you will receive a confirmation email from Ken acknowledging your place in the class.
 Traditionally the class fills by late winter, so don't delay in registering.
 Class will have a maximum of 20 students to allow for individual attention to questions and during outdoor session.
 All students must be 18 years old, unless accompanied by an adult.
+Absolutely no refunds with cancellations within 48 hours of the class.

 Questions: Please use the "Contact Ken" on bottom of the website nav bar